Call for Proposals

 Workshops.
 A 60-minute interactive session where organizers engage participants in a hands-on learning activity or the framing and analysis of a problem or concept.
 Workshops are highly participatory.
 Make things, build things, test things—the sky’s the limit!
 Please submit a detailed workshop description (2 pages max) for reviewers, and a 250 word abstract for the online schedule.

 Research Papers.
 Academic papers subject to blind peer review.
 Accepted papers will be grouped thematically with 2 or 3 other papers, and will be given 15-20 minutes in a 60-minute sessions.
 Accepted papers will also be published in full in the conference proceedings.
-Please submit a paper of up to 7 pages in length.
+Please submit a paper of up to 7 pages in length [research paper submission template].
 Authors will also need to submit a 250 word abstract for the online schedule.